Do you want to receive our legal analyses relating to current issues of climate change? Subscribe to our newsletter!

 These provisions related to ERUs concern units issued as first Kyoto commitment period ERUs.
 Following the relevant Joint Implementation decisions taken at the Doha climate conference, second commitment period ERUs may not be issued before 2016.

-Morover, the recital 13 in the preamble to the above proposal for the new Registry Regulation contains the mention that Article 11b of Directive 2003/87/EC forbids the issuance of certified emissions reductions (CERs) and emission reduction units (ERUs) after 31 December 2012 that result in double counting of greenhouse gas emission reductions.
+Morover, the recital 13 in the preamble to the above proposal contained the mention that Article 11b of Directive 2003/87/EC forbids the issuance of certified emissions reductions (CERs) and emission reduction units (ERUs) after 31 December 2012 that result in double counting of greenhouse gas emission reductions.
 However, Article 5(2) of Commission Decision 2006/780/EC of 13 November 2006 on avoiding double counting of greenhouse gas emission reductions under the Community emissions trading scheme for project activities under the Kyoto Protocol pursuant to Directive 2003/87/EC of the European Parliament and of the Council allows allowances in the set-asides established pursuant to Article 3 of that Decision to be converted into assigned amount units (AAUs) or to be sold as 2008-2012 period allowances.
 The said recital also confirms that Member States should be able to issue until 30 April 2013 ERUs from projects involving activities only included in the scope of Directive 2003/87/EC from 1 January 2013 in respect of emission reductions which took place until 31 December 2012.

-The recital 14 also observes that an amendment of the Kyoto Protocol should put in place internationally legally binding quantified emission targets from 2013 to 2020 for parties listed in its Annex B once it has entered into force for those parties.
+The recital 14 also observed that an amendment of the Kyoto Protocol should put in place internationally legally binding quantified emission targets from 2013 to 2020 for parties listed in its Annex B once it has entered into force for those parties.
 Decision 13/CPM.1 of the Conference of the Parties to the UNFCCC serving as the Meeting of the Parties to the Kyoto Protocol (Decision 13/CPM.1) requires that ERUs only be issued by converting AAUs or removal units (RMUs), which have a serial number comprising the commitment period for which they are issued.
 ERUs cannot be issued if the commitment period marked in the relevant serial number does not match the period during which the emissions reductions took place.
 Emission trading scheme (ETS) accounts in the Union Registry should not hold ERUs inconsistent with these rules.
 To this end, ERUs issued by third countries which do not have legally binding quantified emission targets from 2013 to 2020 set out within an amendment to the Kyoto Protocol pursuant to its Article 3, paragraph 9, or that have not deposited an instrument of ratification relating to such an amendment to the Kyoto Protocol, should only be held in the Union Registry if they have been certified to relate to emission reductions verified as having taken place before 2013.

 Due to the fact the said rules are to a certain extent ambiguous the European Commission has published a new series of F&Q documents on JI mechanism: “Questions & answers on implementation of new registry rules regarding units from Joint Implementation (February 2013)”.